What it takes to get a dementia diagnosis

 4. Reversible causes of cognitive impairment

-Other medical problems that interfere with thinking skills include thyroid problems, electrolyte imbalances, B12 deficiency, depression, substance abuse, and medication side effects.
+Other medical problems that interfere with thinking skills include medication side effects, thyroid problems, electrolyte imbalances, B12 deficiency, substance abuse, and other treatable health conditions.

 5. Other mental disorders